 There are only white wines under the Cour-Cheverny appellation.
 All these white wines are made of a single grape variety which is unique to this AOC : the Romorantin.

 A unique grape

-Very original, this variety gives a lot of character and body to the wine.
+This very original grape gives a lot of character and body to the wine.
 The soil often clayey-siliceous or clayey-calcareous suits particularly well.
 Cour-Cheverny wines have a lot of freshness and a surprising potential of ageing.

 In its youth, Cour-Cheverny served freshly (8-10 °) will pair with asparaguses, fishes, scallops and white meats.
-With the age, it will be ideal with young partridge, a lobster, even a beautiful slice of fried foie gras.
+With the age, it will be ideal with young partridge, a lobster, even a beautiful slice of pan-fried foie gras.

-A little of History
+A little history